FAQs about Catboats

 A. A gaff rig uses three spars and the Marconi rig uses two spars.
 More correctly termed a gaff, this second spar carries the top or head of the sail.

-The Catboat and How to Sail Her, is a paperbound publication of the Catboat Association that can be purchased for $ 10.00 plus S&H from this web site.
+The Catboat and How to Sail Her is a paper-bound publication of the Catboat Association that can be purchased from this web site.

 The Gaff Rig, by John Leather, published by International Marine, is perhaps the best and most complete source of information about this traditional working rig.

-Q. Are there more that one kind of catboat?
+Q. Is there more that one kind of catboat?

 A. Yes.
 There are several different catboat designs.
 The Popular Lines & Designs pages of this website covers the more popular ones.
-For a more technical discussion of the design, you can purchase The Design Elements of a Catboat by Fenwick C. Williams from the CBA Publications page for $15.00 plus S&H.
+For a more technical discussion of the design, you can purchase The Design Elements of a Catboat by Fenwick C. Williams from the CBA Publications page.